nickstenning/honcho/doc/index.rst

 Why did you port Foreman?
 -------------------------

-`Foreman`_ is a great tool, and the fact I chose to port it to Python shouldn't be interpreted as saying anything negative about Foreman.
-But I've worked in Python-only development environments, where installing Ruby just so I can run Procfile applications seemed a bit crazy.
-Python, on the other hand, is part of the `Linux Standard Base`_, and so even in "Ruby-only" environments, Python will still be around.
+`Foreman`_ is a great tool!
+The fact I chose to port it to Python shouldn't be interpreted as saying anything negative about Foreman.
+But I have often worked in Python-only development environments where I didn't want to install Ruby just so I could run Procfile applications.
+Python, on the other hand, is part of the `Linux Standard Base`_, so even in "Ruby-only" environments it will typically still be installed.

 (Oh, and I also I wanted to learn about `asynchronous I/O`_ `in Python`_.)